The HOPE Fund is a Christian based, non-denominational, non-profit organization dedicated to helping other people everyday.

 3. Tragedies unfortunately happen everyday.
 The HOPE Fund wants to have contingency funds available so we can act swiftly when these situations arise.

-We are a 100% volunteer run 501c3 Corporation and ALL of the money that we raise STAYS in Penns Valley to help those in need.
+We are a 100% volunteer run 501c3 Corporation.
+With the administrative, fundraising, customer service and event related activities within a year's time, it takes over 240 volunteers to make the HOPE Fund run efficiently.
+ALL of the money that we raise STAYS in Penns Valley to help those in need.
 It is the belief of THE HOPE FUND that people are likely to recover faster when not faced with financial burden.
 We have assisted stroke victims, cancer patients, heart attack victims, accident victims and those displaced by house fires.
 In sum, we have distributed over $305,000 since August, 2008 to our Penns Valley neighbors in need.
 Some more specific examples of residents we have helped are noted below.

 STORIES OF HOPE

 A divorced woman suffered an auto accident resulting loss of income during her recovery.
 HOPE paid short term rent and her automobile payment and insurance so she could focus on getting well.
 HOPE also provided her with a food card at a local grocery story and gas cards to help with her transportation for her doctor visits.

 A woman diagnosed with breast cancer could not work during her treatments.
 She has a special needs child.
 HOPE provided short term help with her mortgage and water and sewer expenses.

 A young woman was disabled in an accident during her nursing career.
 Her social security disability was mistakenly cut off.
 HOPE provided help on a short term basis with her utility bills, car insurance, food and gas until her SSI was restored.